yl-wang996/BODex/README.md

 6. **Evaluate grasp poses and filter out bad ones**: please see [DexGraspBench](https://github.com/JYChen18/DexGraspBench).

 ## Project using BODex
-Some projects make modifications based on our pipeline to quickly synthesize large-scale datasets of grasping poses, such as
+Some projects *make modifications* on our pipeline to quickly synthesize large-scale datasets of grasping poses, such as
 - [DexGraspNet2.0](https://pku-epic.github.io/DexGraspNet2.0/)
 <!-- - [GraspVLA (coming soon)]() -->